LoginRadius/html5-sdk/README.md

 <h6 id="UpdateProfileByAccessToken-put-"> Auth Update Profile by Token (PUT)</h6>
- This API is used to update the user's profile by passing the access token.
+ This API is used to update the user's profile bypassing the access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-update-profile-by-token/)